edwarddramirez/taxi-forecast/README.md

 # taxi-forecast

 ## Introduction
-Knowing where to go to find customers is the most important question for taxi drivers and hail-riding networks.
+Knowing where to go to find customers is the most important question for taxi drivers and ride hailing networks.
 If demand for taxis can be reliably predicted in real-time, taxi companies can dispatch drivers in a timely manner and drivers can optimize their route decision to maximize their earnings in a given day.
-This project aims to use rich trip-level data from NYC Taxi and Limousine Commission to construct time-series taxi rides data for 40,000 routes and forecast demand for rides.
-We will explore deep learning models for time series, such as RNNs (LSTM), DeepAR, Transformers, and compare them with baseline statistical models, such as ARIMA and VAR.
+Consequently, customers will likely receive more reliable service with shorter wait time.
+This project aims to use rich trip-level data from the NYC Taxi and Limousine Commission to construct time-series taxi rides data for 63 taxi zones in Manhattan and forecast demand for rides.
+We will explore deep learning models for time series, including Multilayer Perceptrons, LSTM, Temporal Graph-based Neural Networks, and compare them with a baseline statistical model ARIMAX.

 ## Installation